IEP Basics ยท Parent Rights

 Education

 The education component includes not just academic instruction but the full range of services needed for a child with a disability to benefit from school, social, emotional, behavioral, and functional as well as academic.
-For a child whose disability significantly impacts their ability to function at school, “education” under IDEA encompasses those functional needs, not just reading and math scores.
+For a child whose disability significantly impacts their ability to function at school, “education” under IDEA covers those functional needs, not just reading and math scores.

 Why “Appropriate” Is Where Every IEP Fight Happens